LightningRobot/docs/en/guide/quick-start.md

 ### Install the scaffolding
 1. Click [here](https://github.com/LightningRobot/cli/releases) to download the latest version of scaffolding.
-In the subsequent process, run the command in the directory where the downloaded file was downloaded, and in Windowds, replace lrcli with lrcli.exe.
+In the subsequent process, run the command in the directory where the downloaded file was downloaded, and in Windowds, replace **lrcli** with **lrcli.exe**.

 2. Run the following command to check the version number
 ```bash